monorail-xyz/docs/docs/index.md

 # Welcome to Monorail

 Monorail introduces an advancement in DeFi aggregation by unifying AMMs and orderbooks into a single, mathematically coherent liquidity framework.
+This is know as our Synthetic Orderbooks.

 ![Monorail venn diagram](assets/amm-ob-venn.png)
 /// caption
 Without Monorail, orderbooks and AMMs will stay isolated
 ///

-## Key Features
+## Key Features of Synthetic Orderbooks

 - Unified AMM and orderbook liquidity aggregation
 - Optimal routing with reduced slippage